DM8tyProgrammer/mighty-articles/custom-event-js.md

 }
 ```

-Whenever `next` is called the `on` API would be triggered; by design, callback would be called.
+Whenever `next` is called the `on` API would be triggered; by design, the callback would be called.

 ### Publishing Events